tobac-project/tobac/doc/feature_detection_output.rst

 Feature Detection Output
 -------------------------

 Feature detection outputs a `pandas` dataframe with several variables.
 The variables, (with column names listed in the `Variable Name` column), are described below with units.
-Note that while these variables come initially from the feature detection step, segmentation and tracking also share some of these variables.
+Note that while these variables come initially from the feature detection step, segmentation and tracking also share some of these variables as keys (e.g., the :code:`feature` acts as a universal key between each of these).
 See :doc:`tracking_output` for the additional columns added by tracking.

 Variables that are common to all feature detection files: